Rae Dunn Collectors are SO upset that I found lead in these pieces that…

-… one beauty queen from the mid-west is apparently willing to risk her crown by writing false and slanderous statements about me publicly on social media (in an effort to disprove my findings!)
+… folks have taken to writing false and slanderous statements about me publicly on social media (in an effort to disprove my findings!)
 Oy!
-[We’ve saved her screenshots, and hopefully she will stop!]
+[We’ve saved screenshots, and hopefully it will stop!]
 These are passionate collectors I guess!
-No wonder the video Carissa and I created not yet 48 hours ago has since had 575 comments, 247 shares, and 33,900 views already!
-Wowza!
+Check out the video we made in February 2018.
+It has had thousands of views and hundreds of shares!

 This Rae Dunn “Coffee” Mug (here’s a link to see this same mug on Amazon*) tested positive for a very low trace level of lead on the white glazed outside, and it was unfortunately positive for a higher level of lead on the black glazed inside.